Staff Directory

 John McCullough, Executive Director

 John McCullough has been a NYS-certified Mediation Skills Trainer since 1981 and Executive Director of New Justice Services since 1983.
 McCullough received his graduate training through the interdisciplinary Social Science Program at the Maxwell School at Syracuse University, where he focused on violence, group conflict and change, and third party interventions.
 He has mediated hundreds of cases of all types, involving people from all walks of life and every element of our Central New York community.
 The NYS Dispute Resolution Association honored McCullough with its Lawrence Cook Peace Innovator Award in 2012.
+He is currently a member of the NYS Unified Court Systems Statewide Advisory Committee on Alternative Dispute Resolution.

 Heather Saroney